 The Department of Mathematics and Statistics has core areas of research in mathematics are algebra, analysis, combinatorics, differential equations and dynamical systems, fluid mechanics, geometry and topology, mathematical methods and modeling/numerical optimization, mathematical physics, numerical analysis and scientific computing.
 Core areas of research in statistics are biostatistics, business and industrial statistics, econometric models, environmental and financial processes, general applied statistics, non-parametric statistics, sampling, statistical genetics, theory of statistics and probability.

-The Ocean Science Centre has research programs focusing on processes in cold oceans and marine organisms: biological oceanography, aquatic ecology, fisheries and aquaculture, with emphasis on the behavioural, physiological, biochemical and molecular processes that are fundamental to these themes.
+The Department of Ocean Sciences has research programs focusing on processes in cold oceans and marine organisms: biological oceanography, aquatic ecology, fisheries and aquaculture, with emphasis on the behavioural, physiological, biochemical and molecular processes that are fundamental to these themes.

 The Department of Physics and Physical Oceanography's research strengths are in condensed matter physics, atomic and molecular physics and physical oceanography.